gdalle/DifferentiationInterface.jl/docs/src/backends.md

 ## Types

-Most backend choices are defined by [ADTypes.jl](https://github.com/SciML/ADTypes.jl).
+We support (and re-export) most backend choices from [ADTypes.jl](https://github.com/SciML/ADTypes.jl), and we provide a few more of our own.

 !!! warning
-    Only the backends listed here are supported by DifferentiationInterface.jl, even though ADTypes.jl defines more.
+    Only the backends listed below are supported by DifferentiationInterface.jl, even though ADTypes.jl defines more.

+### Dense

 ```@docs
 AutoChainRules
 AutoDiffractor
 AutoEnzyme
+AutoFastDifferentiation
 AutoForwardDiff
 AutoForwardDiff()
 AutoFiniteDiff